Research topic

 Environmental monitoring in prisons

-Project aims: To explore the means and public health advantages of environmental monitoring, such as wastewater-based surveillance and air sampling among vulnerable populations, such as prison settings.
+We're working to explore the means and public health advantages of environmental monitoring, such as wastewater-based surveillance and air sampling among vulnerable populations, such as prison settings.

 Wastewater surveillance in schools

-Project aims: To use a wastewater surveillance system to detect SARS-CoV-2 and other public health markers in schools in England to inform public health response.
+This project will use a wastewater surveillance system to detect SARS-CoV-2 and other public health markers in schools in England to inform public health response.

 • Dr Shadi Rahimzadeh - Postdoctoral Research Fellow at the Institute of Public Health and Wellbeing, University of Essex